Maycon1993/Devices-docs/surface/surface-usb4-dock-overview.md

   - Surface USB4 Dock doesn't currently support Wake-on-LAN with MAC address passthrough.
   - Alternative pathways for Wake-on-LAN include using connected standby, instead of Wake-on-LAN from S4/S5, or targeting the dock for MAC address passthrough instead of the device.
   - WOL isn't available for in-market devices but is expected to be available in future firmware updates (targeted for April 2025).
-- **PXE Boot:** IT admins can deploy operation systems, troubleshoot, and manage large numbers of devices in a network.
+- **PXE Boot:** IT admins can deploy operating systems, troubleshoot, and manage large numbers of devices in a network.
   - PXE boot is currently available with IPv4 for all supported devices, including Surface Pro 11th Edition and Surface Laptop 7th Edition.
   - PXE Boot with IPv6 is supported for all in-market devices.
 Support for IPv6 on new devices, including Surface Pro 11th Edition and Surface Laptop 7th Edition, is planned for a Windows Update targeted for April 2025
 - **Windows Management Instrumentation (WMI)**: IT admins can remotely monitor and manage the latest firmware, policy settings, and related data across Surface USB4 Dock and other Surface docks.
 For details, see [Manage Surface Dock with WMI](surface-dock-wmi.md).